Our Partner Churches

 richard_marilyn@sbcglobal.net

-Redeemer Lutheran Church in Austin Texas got involved with the Vision for Kenya project shortly after Salem initiated it.
-Salem generously offered several of our mission-minded members a “come and see” trip; they were impressed by the experience, and consequently Redeemer made it an official project of our church.
-We have been one of the Mentor churches ever since and have taken more than 125 different people to Kenya to participate in these missions since 2009.
-God has blessed us mightily as a result.
+Redeemer Lutheran Church in Austin, Texas joined the Vision for Kenya project soon after Salem started it.
+Salem invited several mission-minded members on a “come and see” trip; they were moved by the experience, so Redeemer adopted it as a church project.
+Since 2009 we’ve been a Mentor church and have taken over 125 people to Kenya for these missions.
+God has greatly blessed us.

 Pastor Kevin Westergren